Nexus Industrial REIT (NXR.UN) to Issue Monthly Dividend of $0.05 on January 15th

-Nexus Industrial REIT (TSE:NXR.UN – Get Free Report) declared a monthly dividend on Thursday, December 28th, TickerTech reports.
-Investors of record on Monday, January 15th will be given a dividend of 0.0533 per share on Monday, January 15th.
+Nexus Industrial REIT (TSE:NXR.UN – Get Free Report) announced a monthly dividend on Thursday, December 28th, TickerTech reports.
+Stockholders of record on Monday, January 15th will be paid a dividend of 0.0533 per share on Monday, January 15th.
 This represents a $0.64 annualized dividend and a dividend yield of 8.05%.
-The ex-dividend date is Thursday, December 28th.
+The ex-dividend date of this dividend is Thursday, December 28th.

-Several brokerages recently weighed in on NXR.UN.
-Raymond James boosted their price objective on Nexus Industrial REIT from C$8.50 to C$9.25 and gave the company an “outperform” rating in a report on Thursday, November 16th.
-BMO Capital Markets lowered their price objective on Nexus Industrial REIT from C$10.00 to C$8.50 and set a “market perform” rating for the company in a report on Thursday, November 16th.
-National Bankshares lowered their price objective on Nexus Industrial REIT from C$7.50 to C$7.00 and set a “sector perform” rating for the company in a report on Thursday, November 16th.
-Finally, Royal Bank of Canada lowered their price objective on Nexus Industrial REIT from C$10.50 to C$9.00 and set a “sector perform” rating for the company in a report on Monday, November 20th.
-Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of C$9.05.
+A number of equities analysts have weighed in on the company.
+Raymond James upped their price target on Nexus Industrial REIT from C$8.50 to C$9.25 and gave the stock an “outperform” rating in a report on Thursday, November 16th.
+National Bankshares dropped their price target on shares of Nexus Industrial REIT from C$7.50 to C$7.00 and set a “sector perform” rating on the stock in a research note on Thursday, November 16th.
+BMO Capital Markets reduced their price objective on shares of Nexus Industrial REIT from C$10.00 to C$8.50 and set a “market perform” rating for the company in a report on Thursday, November 16th.
+Finally, Royal Bank of Canada decreased their price target on Nexus Industrial REIT from C$10.50 to C$9.00 and set a “sector perform” rating for the company in a research note on Monday, November 20th.
+Three equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of C$9.05.

 Nexus Industrial REIT Company Profile